Capturing data from your users is a key requirement for many sites, and forms are one of the central mechanisms for doing that.

 Webflow's email notifications offers a quick and simple way to notify the site owner when a form is submitted.
 If you are the designer, you can add your client's email address under site settings to receive those notifications.

-This feature has some limitations;
+This feature has some significant limitations;

 - One notification email for all forms.
 A notification recipient will receive notifications for all form submissions, site wide.
 If you have a contact-us form, and also a newsletter-signup form, you cannot choose to only notify them of the contact-us form submissions.